Becoming an adult: your child with disability, autism and additional needs

 - support for daily living activities, like getting dressed and showering

-- transport so that your child can take part in community or social activities, or go to university
+- transport so that your child can take part in community or social activities

 - help at home with tasks like laundry and cleaning